U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Living Lie Detector: Inverted.
 As long as he is the one asking the questions, only truths will come out.

-- Non-Action Guy: Shin doesn't have a Quirk suitable for fighting, so he has to rely on a pistol and Deidoro to help him out.
+- Non-Action Guy: Nemoto doesn't have a Quirk suitable for fighting, so he has to rely on a pistol and Deidoro to help him out.

-- Only Friend: He seems to be the only member of Chisaki's Expendables who isn't trying to be expendable, just helping Chisaki out of true loyalty and companionship to him.
+- Only Friend: He seems to be the only member of Overhaul's Bullets who isn't trying to be expendable, just helping Overhaul out of true loyalty and companionship to him.

-- Small Name, Big Ego: He believes himself to be above the others in his group due to his Quirk, and calls himself the only one worthy of following their boss due to knowing the real truth of Chisaki's agenda, even using the Plague Doctor motif of his bosses.
-His belief is implied to be genuine, as Overhaul called him a comrade in the past and called out for him during his fight with Mirio.
+- Small Name, Big Ego: He believes himself to be above the others in his group due to his Quirk, and calls himself the only one worthy of following their boss due to knowing the real truth of Overhaul's agenda, even using the Plague Doctor motif of his bosses.
+His belief is implied to be at least somewhat genuine, as Overhaul called him a comrade in the past and even called out for him during his fight with Mirio.

 - They Look Just Like Everyone Else!: Unlike many villains in the setting, Nemoto looks completely normal and unassuming out of his costume, which makes sense given he's a former conman and would have needed and trustworthy appearance to operate.